SpotPassArchive/taskfinder/README.md

    ```
    taskfinder [ctr/wup]-boss-apps.json [ctr/wup] task_name_to_search_goes_here
    ```
+Newly found tasks will be output to the console.

 ## Notes
 You must provide a ctr or wup boss apps json in the same directory as the executable for it to work.